 ESA Sentinel Small Sat (S^3) Challenge 2017

 A large number of private companies started to develop and deploy constellations with hundreds of satellites providing new infrastructure with innovative Telecommunication and Earth Observation (EO) capabilities.
 These new systems are designed to leverage the latest technological advancements and evolve quickly over time and, hence, are likely to impact existing and planned traditional space infrastructure.
 Traditional development approaches have proven successful in generating high quality and highly reliable products.
 Nevertheless, innovative satellite design, development and operations approaches may facilitate the exploitation of the technological advancements achieved by the earthbound consumer IT industry.
 Promoting the adoption of innovative approaches could foster growth and boost competitiveness of the European aerospace industry.
-The ESA Sentinel Small Sat (S^3) Challenge goal is to stimulate ground-breaking satellite design, testing and manufacturing solutions leading to small missions either complementary or providing added value to the current Sentinel family missions.
+The ESA Sentinel Small Sat (S^3) Challenge goal was to stimulate ground-breaking satellite design, testing and manufacturing solutions leading to small missions either complementary or providing added value to the current Sentinel family missions.
 The Small Sat winner (S^ 3) shall assume that the space craft will be released in a Sun Synchronus (inclination of 98.7 deg) orbit at an altitude between 450 and 550 km.

 Download helpful documents: